Ethan Evans (Ex-VP Amazon): Growing from Product Manager to Product Leader

 Hire and keep great people.
 I partnered with trusted subordinates throughout my career.
 I would “make a deal” with them where they would accomplish some hard goal for the team, and I would fight hard for them to be recognized within the promotion system.

-Many people want to get promoted but feel stuck.
+Many mid-career PMs want to get promoted but feel stuck.
 Do you have any advice for them?

 If you want to get promoted, my advice is to:

 Be patient: The truth is that most people will work from their 20s to their 60s, or a period of 40+ YEARS.
 Even if you are wildly successful, you’ll probably still work for 20 years.
 With this lens, rushing to achieve everything in your career in your 20s and 30s will likely burn you out AND hold you back.
-This is hard advice to take, but try to think: “How do I reach my ultimate goal across a ten-year path?”
+This is hard advice to take, but try to have a lens that says, how do I reach my ultimate goal across a ten-year path?

 Be opportunistic: The other side of patience is being bold enough to capture opportunities.
 Look for chances to step up, take risks, and change roles or companies - even when there’s risk.
 I went through 3 startups with massive layoffs and was laid off myself twice.
 These experiences were unpleasant but also invaluable.
 My most pivotal personal and professional growth came from being laid off in a recession with a young family to support.
 Take the risks and look for the silver lining when you have setbacks.